The JCH Sales Process

 Closing the Deal

-In the final 15-30 days of the transaction process, everything is finalized, and any outstanding items necessary to close are satisfied.
+In the final 15 to 30 days of the transaction process, any outstanding items necessary to close are satisfied.
 Once this is done, the buyer’s funds are wired to escrow.
-Escrow then wires the funds to the appropriate lien holders, and the balance to the seller’s account.
+Escrow then wires the funds to the appropriate peoples and groups, and the balance to your account.
 The new owners are recorded with the county as the new title holders, and the escrow is closed.
+You’ve had a successful transaction!